StellarSt0rm/scratchclientImproved/docs/reference/UserProfile.md

 ###`#!python set_bio(content)` { #set_bio data-toc-label="set_bio" }

 Sets the bio ("About Me" section) of the user's profile to the specified content.
 You must be logged in and the owner of the profile for this to not throw an error.
+Returns an HTTP status code.

 **PARAMETERS**

 - **content** (`#!python str`) - The content that you want to set the bio to.

+**RETURNS** - `#!python int`

 **Example:**